The Healthcare Hub

 Using technology solutions such as a kiosk (like the Vendormate Kiosk) to manage vendor and visitor check-ins can help ensure safety by providing heightened visibility around vendors and visitors coming into the facility.
-When placed at access points, they help improve the visitor check-in process, and can even be enabled with “watch lists” and integrated temperature scanning.
+When placed at access points, they help improve the visitor check-in process, and can even be enabled with “watch lists”.

 Reporting and investigating incidents of violence is an important element of an overall violence prevention strategy.
 Healthcare workers need to know that all reported acts and incidents will be taken seriously, and each one will be thoroughly investigated by the appropriate healthcare leader or safety and security team.